Trauma-sensitive Mindfulness for the Treatment of PTSD

 Class of 2025: on demand

-Participants can register at any time and move through the workshop content within 5 days.
+Participants can register at any time and move through the workshop content.
 Watch the live workshop recording and complete the online journal articles and multiple-choice questionnaire.

 Learner Experience